-Sweeps and reveals Creating, editing, and using profiles Wall sweeps/reveals Horizontal wall type Vertically applied Roof and slab edges Railings Types Editing types Creating new types from loaded families From properties page From project browser Creating new types from system families Different ways to access parameters Families New families from the family library Introduction to the Family Editor Save Family from Project (Save to Library) Edit in place in the project
+Sweeps and reveals Creating, editing, and using profiles Wall sweeps/reveals Horizontal wall type Vertically applied Roof and slab edges Railings Types Editing types Creating new types from loaded families From properties page From Project Browser Different ways to access parameters Families New families from the family library Introduction to the Family Editor Save Family from Project command Edit in place in the project

 - Functionally, families are different from one another.
-There are families that can exist outside the building model as separate files, and there are system families that can exist only with the project building model file. - System files can be copied from one project to another. - There are two ways to edit a family: you can open the external family to modify it, or you can select the family and edit it in the project.
+There are families that can exist outside the building model as separate files, and there are system families that can exist only with the project building model file. - System files can be copied from one project to another.
+You can also place system family-based instances in groups and export the group as an .rvg file, which can then be imported into other projects. - There are two ways to edit a family: you can open the external family to modify it, or you can select the family and edit it in the project.
 If you select a hosted family in the project you can edit it directly within the project.
 Once you are finished making the edits, you can chose to either load into any open project (save back into the original project, overwriting the existing definition); save as an .rfa file, overwriting the original; or save as new family.

 - Load a few families from disk.
 Pick several types and modify them radically.
 What is the difference between modifying the type and the instance parameters?
 Is there a pattern to which parameters are which? - Create two different wall types: gypsum wallboard on metal stud and gypsum board on wood stud.
-Add several of each to a project so that they intersect forming L's and T's.
-View these in a plan view set to medium detail.
+Add several of each to a project so that they intersect forming Ls, Ts, and +s.
+View these in a plan view set to medium detail (drawing window view toolbar).
 Should these walls clean up the components?
-Why or why not? - With the walls created in the previous topic, use the Edit Wall Joins tool to modify how the walls clean up. - Workbook Unit 3.
+Why or why not?